 It all started with a simple question from a frustrated entrepreneur.

-She asked me, Tucker Max, these questions because I am uniquely qualified to answer them.
-I'm both a writer (I've written three #1 New York Times best sellers) and an entrepreneur (I started and exited a new model for a publishing company).
-Because of these facts, I got some version of this question on a nearly daily basis, and I had a canned answer to get out of these conversations as quickly as possible.
+Because I'm a writer (I've written three #1 NY Times Bestsellers), I get some version of this question on a nearly daily basis, and I had a canned answer to get out of these conversations as quickly as possible.

-I usually told people that sitting down to write the book is not an optional part of the process--in fact, it's the very point of the process--and that they can't have something (a book) without doing the work necessary to create it (write it).
+I usually tell people that sitting down to write the book is not an optional part of the process—in fact, it's the very point of the process—and that they can't have something (a book) without doing the work necessary to create it (write it).

 Melissa Gonzalez, the entrepreneur who asked me the question, was different.
-She was a very successful and intelligent woman who'd done incredible things, all of which required a lot of hard work, and the dinner where we met was full of people just like that.
+She was a very successful and intelligent woman who'd done incredible things, all of which required a lot of hard work.

 Melissa: "You're an entrepreneur, right?"